AVSLab/basilisk/src/simulation/navigation/simpleNav/simpleNav.rst

 user from python.
 The msg type contains a link to the message structure definition, while the description provides information on what this message is used for.

+The ephemeris message emulates the fsw process that would read a spice file for trajectory or attitude.
+It can contain stochastic errors although it represents the best understanding of the spacecraft states and does not come from a noisy sensor but from a ground-based estimation process.

 .. list-table:: Module I/O Messages
     :widths: 25 25 50
     :header-rows: 1